RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

 permalink: /dsiware-downgrade-(app-injection-and-second-3ds).html
 ---

-If you are between versions 11.0.0 and 11.2.0, you must follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.
+If you are between versions 11.0.0 and 11.2.0, you can follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.
 {: .notice}

 If you are below 11.2.0 on either device, then you should do the ctr-httpwn steps (when prompted) on each device under 11.2.0 to allow you to System Transfer with them.